 There are multiple driving modes available.
 An “EV” mode prioritizes electric driving, while in “Hybrid” mode a computer decides on the type of drive for the most part.
 In “Battery Hold” mode, the system stores the available electrical energy for when the driver wants to switch into EV mode, and “Charge” mode ensures that the battery is always charging from regenerative forces.

-The Audi Q7 e-tron quattro goes on sale in Europe in the spring of 2016.
-We know the vehicle will be coming to the U.S., but exact availability is yet to be announced.
+The Audi Q7 e-tron 3.0 TDI quattro goes on sale in Europe in the spring of 2016.
+We know the vehicle will be coming to the U.S., but whether it will feature a gasoline engine or a diesel for its internal combustion component is yet to be announced.

 For more from the Geneva Motor Show, head to our dedicated hub.